It has been

 Filling up at Aling Lucing

-After a whole day of traveling, we were hungry so before we headed home, we dropped by Angeles City to eat at the place where sisig, one of the family's favorite meals, was created.
-We had difficulty finding the place but it was worth it.
+After a whole day of traveling, we were hungry, so before we headed home, we dropped by Angeles City to eat at the place where sisig, one of the family's favorite meals, was created.
+We had difficulty finding the place, but it was worth it.

-The sisig here is really the best.
+The sisig here is truly the best.

 Going home